Escalation in Lebanon: What is Israel trying to achieve? – DW – 09/24/2024

 However, Hezbollah did neither retreat to Lebanon's Litani River, which is some 40 kilometers (25 miles) north of the border, nor did the Shiite militia give up its weapons.
 In the years since, with Iran's support, Hezbollah's military equipment and number of trained fighters has multiplied instead.

-This also fosters fears that in future Hezbollah fighters could abduct Israeli citizens to their territory.
+This also fosters fears that Hezbollah fighters could in the future abduct Israeli citizens to their territory.

 "Israel is [once more] seeking to force Hezbollah to accept UN Security Council Resolution 1701," Vakil said.